Tula Oblast: Economy

 Tula Oblast is part of the Central economic region.
 It is a prominent industrial center with metalworking, engineering, coalmining, and chemical industries.
 Major industrial cities include Novomoskovsk and Aleksin.
 Historical industries, such as firearm, samovar, and accordion manufacturing, still play an important role in the region.

 The oblast also has a developed agricultural sector, which ranks 33rd in Russia in agricultural production.
 The sector includes farming grain (wheat and rye), potatoes, sugar beets, and vegetable growing, livestock raising, and dairying.

 Culture

 Tula Oblast has more than 100 museums.
 Several are located in the administrative center of the oblast, the city of Tula, notably the Tula State Arms Museum, the Tula Kremlin, and the Tula Samovar Museum.
 Another important cultural tourist attractions is the home and country estate of Leo Tolstoy, Yasnaya Polyana, located 12 km outside of the city of Tula.

 The oblast also has four professional theaters, a philharmonic orchestra, and a circus.

+The cuisine of Tula Oblast use the same ingredients as Russian cuisine.
+Tula pryanik is the most famous dish from the oblast.